intel/MLSL/README.md

 # Intel(R) Machine Learning Scaling Library for Linux* OS
+Intel® MLSL is no longer supported, no new releases are available.
+Please switch to the new API introduced in [Intel® oneAPI Collective Communications Library (oneCCL)](http://github.com/intel/oneccl)
 ## Introduction ##
 Intel(R) Machine Learning Scaling Library (Intel(R) MLSL) is a library providing an efficient implementation of communication patterns used in deep learning.